Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Results

-\sfig{batch_iss_eta55/xs_0.3000/log_densities_vac_3.7000e-04.pdf}{Equilibrium density profiles (large spheres in (a) and small spheres in (b)) in the [100] plane ($z=0$) of the unit cell for the ISS crystal phase. } {fig:eq-density-iss}
+\sfig{batch_iss_eta55/xs_0.3000/log_densities_vac_3.7000e-04.pdf}{Equilibrium density profiles (large spheres in (a) and small spheres in (b)) in the [100] plane ($z=0$) of the unit cell for the ISS crystal phase with $q=0.3$, $x_S = 0.3$ and $\eta=0.5564$.} {fig:eq-density-iss}

-\sfig[1\linewidth]{Untitled.png}{The volumetric plot on the l.h.s.\ shows the total particle density $\rho_L + \rho_S$ in a reduced unit cell (cut in half along one dimension).
+\sfig[1\linewidth]{annotated-3d.png}{The volumetric plot shows the total particle density $\rho_L + \rho_S$ in a reduced unit cell (cut in half along one dimension).
 For reference we also show (in grey) one big-species sphere at its lattice site.
-The inset shows the relevant part of the unit cell with the large and small spheres (approximately drawn to scale) at their ideal sites.}{fig:volume-density}
+Specifically, we show equal density surfaces for representative values of the density.
+One sees that the total density is high at large-sphere lattice sites (a) and much lower at the octahedral interstitials (b) and the tetrahedral interstitials (c).
+On the other hand the density distributions at the interstitials are highly anisotropic.
+Note for example how the small-species density at the octahedral interstitials is clearly influenced by the blocked volume of the large sphere shown as grey sphere.} {fig:volume-density}